Punctate palmoplantar keratoderma type I

 Variable penetrance means that not everyone who inherits the gene mutation that causes keratosis palmoplantaris papulosa develops the signs and symptoms of the condition.
 However this person would still be at risk of passing the disease-causing mutation to their offspring.

-With regard to punctate keratodermas in general, there has been some reported success using keratolytics such as corticosteroids, urea, salicylic acid, lactic acid, or Vitamin A. Systemic therapy using vitamin D analogues, aromatic retinoids, and 5-fluorouracil has also been used.
+In general, there has been some reported success using keratolytics such as corticosteroids, urea, salicylic acid, lactic acid, or Vitamin A. Systemic therapy using vitamin D analogues, aromatic retinoids, and 5-fluorouracil has also been used.
 However, individuals with successful resolution of lesions often relapse unless they are maintained on chronic low-dose therapy.
 These topical and systemic treatments carry a variety of side effects.

 Surgery (including excision and skin grafting) for punctate keratodermas has been used on lesions resistant to medical treatment, but healing after surgical treatment can be difficult.
 CO2 laser ablation has also been attempted and reportedly produces good results for limited areas of hyperkeratosis of the palms.